Guo-yi-y/A-BKMR/README.md

 instruction](inst/docs/python-install.md)

-However, if you don’t want to install python, we also provide a virtual python installation in pairWQS.
-You can directly devtools::install_github(“Guo-yi-y/pairWQS”), then a virtual python will be automatically installed on your computer.
+However, if you don’t want to install python, we also provide a virtual python installation in A-BKMR.
+You can directly devtools::install_github(“Guo-yi-y/A-BKMR”), then a virtual python will be automatically installed on your computer.

 You can install the development version of A-BKMR from